mpv-player/mpv/DOCS/man/mpv.rst

     style.
 See ``--sub-ass-override`` for more info.

 V
+    Cycle through which video data gets used for ASS rendering.
-    Toggle subtitle VSFilter aspect compatibility mode.
-See ``--sub-ass-vsfilter-aspect-compat`` for more info.
+    See ``--sub-ass-use-video-data`` for more info.

 r and R
     Move subtitles up/down.
 The ``t`` key does the same as ``R`` currently, but